tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 2. We use ROIAlign, and `tf.image.crop_and_resize` is __NOT__ ROIAlign.

-3. We currently only support single image per GPU.
+3. We currently only support single image per GPU in this example.

 4. Because of (3), BatchNorm statistics are supposed to be freezed during fine-tuning.